Contemporary Sociological Theory

 Lori Peek

-Lori Peek is professor in the Department of Sociology and director of the Natural Hazards Center at the University of Colorado Boulder.
+Lori Peek is a professor in the Department of Sociology and director of the Natural Hazards Center at the University of Colorado Boulder.
 She studies vulnerable populations in disaster and is author of Behind the Backlash: Muslim Americans after 9/11, co-editor of Displaced: Life in the Katrina Diaspora, and co-author of Children of Katrina.
 Lori has conducted field investigations in the aftermath of the 9/11 terrorist attacks, Hurricane Katrina, the BP Oil Spill, the Christchurch earthquakes, the Joplin tornado, Superstorm Sandy, and Hurricane Matthew.
-She is the principal investigator for the...
+She is the principal investigator for...

 Image